squirrel-prover/squirrel-prover/documentation/sphinx/README.rst

    source .venv/bin/activate

-Here, your terminal should be running the python3 virtual env, you can run `which pip3` to check this, with the expected output `.../squirrel-prover/documentation/sphinx/.venv/bin/pip3`.
-The current terminal will stay in the venv until it is closed.
+Here, your terminal should be running the python3 virtual environment.
+You can run `which pip3` to check this, with the expected output `.../squirrel-prover/documentation/sphinx/.venv/bin/pip3`.
+The current terminal will stay in the virtual environment until it is closed.

-Then with pip :
+Then with pip:

 .. code::
    pip3 install sphinx==9.1.0 sphinx_rtd_theme beautifulsoup4 sphinx-tabs readthedocs-sphinx-search\